 - 4-H members should dress appropriately according to the Illinois 4-H Code of Conduct. - Exhibits illustrating inappropriate subject matter and/or graphics are not acceptable.
 Extension staff reserve the right to remove exhibits deemed inappropriate or dangerous for youth audiences.
-The content of any 4-H competitive presentation does not necessarily reflect the beliefs or views of University of Illinois Extension, 4-H, or the Illinois State Fair.
+The content of any 4-H competitive presentation does not necessarily reflect the beliefs or views of University of Illinois Extension,

+4-H, or the Illinois State Fair.

 - Some exhibit areas may have size limitations.
 Keep in mind that members exhibiting might not have easy access for unloading and will need to carry their projects to the show location. - No equipment will be provided for any exhibits.
 Exhibitors should be aware that electrical outlets and internet availability are not always located near judging locations and should take that into consideration when bringing exhibits. - All exhibits must be left on display until all judging is complete, winners have been announced in the project area, and exhibits are released by Extension staff.
 If you are unable to pick up your exhibit(s) after judging, please plan for someone to pick up your exhibit.
 Extension staff or their assigned agents do not assume liability for loss, theft, or damage to any exhibits. - A 4-H member must show their own exhibit.
 If a 4-H member cannot show their exhibit, permission must be granted from Extension staff PRIOR to the show for alternate arrangements.
-Any emergency situations that arise with a request related to this will be examined on a case-by-case basis by Extension Staff. - Only youth who are present for conference judging will be eligible for consideration to promote to state fair. - Extension staff reserve the right to make changes, as necessary. - Members are only allowed one entry per exhibit class, except where noted. - The 4-H program is based on progressive learning, members should compete at the highest level based on his/her experience and skill. - All exhibits must be a product of the current 4-H program year (Sept.
-1-show date). - The Illinois State Fair General Projects Show date for Bond, Clinton, Jefferson, Marion, and Clinton counties is Saturday, August 12.
-For specific guidelines for the Illinois State Fair, please visit https://4h.extension.illinois.edu/events/state-events/illinois-state-fair.
+Any emergency situations that arise with a request related to this will be examined on a case-by-case basis by Extension Staff. - Only youth who are present for conference judging will be eligible for consideration to promote to state fair.
+Only youth who are present for conference judging will be eligible for special awards. - Extension staff reserve the right to make changes, as necessary. - Members are only allowed one entry per exhibit class, except where noted. - The 4-H program is based on progressive learning; members should compete at the highest level based on his/her experience and skill. - All exhibits must be a product of the current 4-H program year (Sept.
+1-show date). - Check the schedule at the front of this show handbook for information regarding your county exhibit day at the Illinois State Fair.
+For specific guidelines for the Illinois State Fair, please visit https://4h.extension.illinois.edu/events/state-events/illinois.edu/events/state-events/illinois.edu/events/state-events/illinois.edu/events/state-fair.